teodoramiljevic/sensors/nginx/README.md

 # NGINX instructions (Docker)

-In this project NGINX server is used as load balancer towards the sesnor REST API.
+In this project NGINX server is used as load balancer towards the sensor REST API.

 ## Configuration